OneOverCosine/Engineering_84_SQL_group_notes/Week02_SQL/day_2.md

+# Unedited notes for day 2
+There are a few empty tables and missing definitions

 ### Null and Default

 **Null** does not equate to nothing - it doesn't equal zero and isn't even equal to an empty string.
 Null is just an undefined value.
 Nothing is equal to it.
 (Not even Null == Null, as it is *literally an **undefined value***)